cookaa/cs100-F2018-inclass-starter/README.md

 In addition to meeting all of the requirements outlined in the assignment sheet, your submission must pass the following checks:

-- labone/DisplayOutput.java:
+- inclass/ExploreDataTypes.java:
   - Features at least two single-line comments
   - Features at least two multiple-line comments
   - Contains exactly four uses of a `println(` statement
   - Contains exactly one use of a `new Date(` statement
-  - Runs correctly without crashing or producing an error
-  - Produces exactly four lines of output in the terminal
+  - Contains at least 33 non-blank lines of source code

 ## Updates